magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 For more information, see [Migrate config.local.php to config.php](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html#migrate).

 After you finish upgrading, you can remove `config.php` and create a new, complete file.
 For more information, see [Create a new config.php file](#configphp).
-This file works exactly as `config.local.php`, with additional settings including a list of your enabled modules, supportive additions, and a different name.
+This file works exactly as `config.local.php`, with additional settings including a list of your enabled modules, additional configurations, and a different name.

 <div class="bs-callout bs-callout-warning" markdown="1">
 You can only delete this file to replace it this one time.
 After generating a correct config.php file, you cannot delete the file to generate a new one.
 For more information, see [Configuration Management and Pipeline Deployment](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html).